lambdatoast/ui-share-elm/README.md

 NOTE: This is very alpha and will probably be changing radically, as share-elm.com is a fresh site with goals that are not set in stone.

+## Building

+The only thing that has to be built is the main.js that is imported by the app.
+To build that just run browserify on the src/main.js source file, i.e. `browserify js/src/main.js > js/main.js`.